Theater manager

 A theater manager, also called a general manager, managing director, or intendant (British English), is the administrator of a theater.
 They often also have the responsibilities of an artistic director but in any case oversee all administrative, marketing, production, and financial functions of their theater.
 They often report to a board and must have excellent communication skills, the ability to work independently, and strong organizational capacity.
+They also typically have prior training or experience in one of the art forms and have experience working in professional productions in some capacity.
 They must also have experience with budget creation and management, planning, budgeting/financial tracking, contract management, accounting, and schedule tracking.